ctphoenix/Python-Course-Material/chapter3.md

 ---
-title       : Module 1 (Translation) Extra Exercises description : Exercises for Homework attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Homework: Caesar Cipher description : A cipher is a secret code for a language.
+In this homework, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:python xp:100 skills:1 key:07ea54b341
 ## Exercise 1

 A cipher is a secret code for a language.
-For these bonus exercises, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.
+In this homework, we will explore a cipher that is reported by contemporary Greek historians to have been used by Julius Caesar to send secret messages to generals during times of war.

 The Caesar cipher shifts each letter of this message to another letter in the alphabet, which is a fixed number of letters away from the original.
 If our key was 1, we would shift `h` to the next letter `i`, `i` to the next letter `j`, and so on.
 If we reach the end of the alphabet, which for us is the space character, we simply loop back to `a`.
 To decode the message, we make a similar shift, except move the same number of steps backwards in the alphabet.